Labour was meant to have been caught in a fiscal trap, but with its capital gains tax it has wriggled free and got back on track

 In every by-election except Mana where Kamikaze McCarten drew some of its votes, Labour has improved on its 2008 support.

 Labour also managed to catch National off-guard with its leaked capital gains tax proposal.

 It seems like an odd way to launch a policy.
-Matthew Hooten on “Nine to Noon” cleverly observed that Labour was treating the electorate like huge focus group – testing the water before actually announcing the policy.
+Matthew Hooten on “” cleverly observed that Labour was treating the electorate like huge focus group – testing the water before actually announcing the policy.

 National’s response was shrill and clearly unrehearsed as it dawned on them that Phil Goff had avoided a carefully constructed fiscal trap.